Zegocover/style-guide/languages/Python/index.md

 # Python Style Guide

-Your goal is to write code that is clean, correct, secure, efficient, consistent, clear to read, beautiful, and easy to review.
-This needs conscious thought, time and effort to achieve.
+Your goal is to write code that is clean, correct, secure, efficient, consistent, clear to read, beautiful, and easy to review. ~~This needs conscious thought, time and effort to achieve~~ So we use [black](https://github.com/psf/black).
 These guidelines are one of the tools you have to help with that goal.

 These guidelines do not apply to any generated code, such as Django migrations.